Raimo33/FlashHTTP/docs/api-reference/deserialization.md

 #include <flashttp/deserialization.h>
 ```

 These functions **only verify the structural integrity** of messages in terms of format.
 The body is served raw, without any decoding or parsing.
 It is up to the user to interpret the headers and eventually decode the body.
-Duplicate headers are handled by replacing the previous value with the new one.
+Duplicate headers are not concatenated, but stored as separate fields.

 ## http1_deserialize